jhudson8/restful-redux/README.md

 # restful-redux
-RESTful oriented action creators, reducers and model utilities.

 ## tl;dr
-Most applications have common and consistent needs.
-Load data using XHR and know the fetch status so it can be represented with a loading indicator.
-This package provides action creators, reducers and React component wrappers that work with each other to simplify and DRY up your code.
+REST oriented action creators, reducers and model utilities to DRY up boilerplate XHR functionality.

 ## More Details
-GraphQL has it's place.
-Many applications still use a REST-based service API for a variety of reasons.
+GraphQL has it's place but many applications use REST-based service APIs for a variety of reasons.

-There are ties between action creators, reducers and state-aware components in that
+There are always commonalities between action creators, reducers and smart components in that

 * action creators have to supply the action type that the reducers will be scanning for
-* reducers have to save state where state-aware components will be pulling from
+* reducers have to save state where smart components will be pulling from
-* this pattern is common for almost every bit of XHR data that we retrieve so why not DRY that up?

 Goals of this project

-* Make XHR fetching easy and be able to support multiple XHR libs
+* Make document/model oriented REST-based XHR action creation simple
-* Make reducer creation easy
+* Make associated reducer creation simple
-* Provide a component wrapper that will auto-fetch your model data
+* Provide a component wrapper that will auto-fetch your document/model data
 * Support collections
 * Support [normalizr](https://github.com/paularmstrong/normalizr)
-* Auto-add model object (wrapper of your plain old JSON) to your React component
+* Auto-add document/model object (wrapper of your plain old JSON) to your React component
-* Support additional model specific "XHR actions"

 ## Examples